 Consult a Tax Pro

 But we are not tax experts.
-We’ve done our best to get the above information right.
-But please consult a tax professional before making any decisions.
+We’ve done our best to get the above information right and offer clear guidance, but please consult a tax professional before making any decisions.